New York Pizzas Getting Better in Bangkok

 No surprise here, it’s my man Chef Bing Pizza!
 His style of NY pizza reminds me of home.
 I only wish he sold them by the slice.
 But I understand it’s not the way locals eat pizzas in Thailand.

-SOHO Pizza will satisfy your cravings with their excellent ingredients.
+SOHO Pizza will satisfy your cravings with its excellent ingredients.

 I can also recommend Capone’s Pizza, also located in the heart of Bangkok near the Asoke/Sukhumvit intersection.
-Though they are more well known for their deep dish pizza, you can gather from the name Capone it’s got Chicago roots.
+Though they are more well known for their deep dish pizza.
+You can gather from the name Capone that it’s got Chicago roots.

 The last two sell pizzas by the slice, which I enjoy on the spot.